nano-labs/pyfwf3/README.md

 ```

 ### .open(filename, line_parser=None)
 This class method actually open the given file, parse it, close it and return a parsed file instance.
-Pretty much every example here is using .open()
+Pretty much every example here is using __.open()__

 You may define your line parser class here, if you what, but for semantics sake I recommend that
 you extend BaseFileParser to set you line parser there.

 #### Parse an already opened file
 You also may parse a already opened file, StringIO, downloaded file or any IO instance that you have.
-For that just create a instance directly
+For that just create an instance directly
 ```pycon
 >>> from pyfwf3 import BaseFileParser
 >>> # Let's say that you already created your CustomLineParser class